st-jimbo/Doki-Doki-Star-Commander/README.md

 - Command your ship with each Doki assigned to a system on the ship.
 Communicate with your crew and optimize your ship's systems when the situation calls for it!
 - Strengthen your ship with upgrades such as new shield generators, engines, weapons, or just acquire a new ship altogether.
 Don't slack, as the enemy will only get tougher!
 - (WIP) Space is mysterious, so you never know what you'll encounter out there with random events alongside the main story.
 Don't be afraid to take risks, captain, as you may surely be rewarded.
+- (WIP) What's a DDLC mod without some form of relationships with the Dokis?
+Increase your affinity with them in order to improve their efficiency in battle!
 - (WIP) A story where you are tasked with bringing the Dokis back home in one piece.